Propranolol: Brand names

 Propranolol was first marketed under the brand name Inderal, manufactured by ICI Pharmaceuticals (now AstraZeneca), in 1965.
 "Inderal" is a quasi-anagram of "Alderlin", the trade name of pronethalol (which propranolol replaced); both names are an homage to Alderley Park, the ICI headquarters where the drugs were first developed.

-Propranolol is also marketed under brand names Avlocardyl, Deralin, Dociton, Inderalici, InnoPran XL, Indoblok, Sumial, Anaprilin, and Bedranol SR (Sandoz).
-In India, it is marketed under brand names such as Ciplar and Ciplar LA by Cipla.
-Hemangeol, a 4.28 mg/mL solution of propranolol, is indicated for the treatment of proliferating infantile hemangioma.
+Propranolol is also sold under the brand names Avlocardyl, Deralin, Dociton, Hemangeol, Inderalici, InnoPran XL, Indoblok, Sumial, Anaprilin, and Bedranol SR (Sandoz).
+In India, it is sold under brand names such as Ciplar and Ciplar LA by Cipla.